Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 • constant mapping (there is an arbitrary constant value set, independent from Azure AD attributes)

-Keep in mind that you get to choose when those attributes should get updated while editing those mappings.
+Keep in mind that Admins get to choose when those attributes should get updated while editing those mappings.
 Always, Upon Object Creation, or Only when there are multiple values for one attribute.
 This is important for attributes that should not change after being created once.

 Provisioning